 Knowing how to spot the symptoms indicating that a hamster is near-death is an important skill for an owner.
-Mostly, as you gain more experience with hamsters, you’ll begin to notice the patterns in their life-cycle.
+Mostly, as you gain more experience with hamsters, you’ll begin to notice the patterns in their life cycle.

 If you observe your hamster carefully every day, you’ll begin to notice the small changes in its personality and behavior as it grows.
 Young hamsters will exhibit hyperactive behavior, running on the exercise wheel like there’s no tomorrow, bang on the cage, and destroy their furniture.

-Once they reach adulthood, that crazy energy will have burned off and they’ll have developed a calmer and rounded out personality.
+Once they reach adulthood, that crazy energy will have burned off and they’ll have developed a calmer and rounded-out personality.

-Once they reach seniority at around 2 years of age, which is about 60 years by human standards, they will have slowed down considerably.
+Once they reach the seniority at around 2 years of age, which is about 60 years by human standards, they will have slowed down considerably.
 They will no longer be grooming themselves as carefully and will lose weight.